 How do I apply a weighted average calculation to a data set in Excel using SUMPRODUCT?

-To use SUMPRODUCT for weighted averages, I multiply the data values by their weights, and then sum the results.
+Multiply the data values by their weights, then sum the results with SUMPRODUCT.
 Here’s a simple formula:

 A1 contains the data values, while B1 holds the weights.
 This approach is efficient and handles multiple data points easily.